juan-najera-dev/ToDoSpring/README.md

 ```

-in a terminal window go to the project and create the application JAR
+In a terminal window go to the project and create the application JAR if you want to rebuild the APP

 ```bash
 cd Todo